Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows that Middle Swan has 48 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together provide 964 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living just 188 meters from the nearest stop.
+Middle Swan has 48 operational public transport stops, all of which are bus stops.
+These stops are served by 17 different routes that together facilitate 964 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 188 meters from the nearest stop.
+Being predominantly residential, most Middle Swan residents commute outwards using cars, which remain the dominant mode of transport at 83%.
+Only 6% use trains for their commutes.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport